Indonesian language: Classification and related languages

-Malay historical linguists agree on the likelihood of the Malay homeland being in western Borneo stretching to the Bruneian coast.
+Malay historical linguists agree on the likelihood of the Malay homeland being in western Borneo.
 A form known as Proto-Malay language was spoken in Borneo at least by 1000 BCE and was, it has been argued, the ancestral language of all subsequent Malayan languages.
 Its ancestor, Proto-Malayo-Polynesian, a descendant of the Proto-Austronesian language, began to break up by at least 2000 BCE, possibly as a result of the southward expansion of Austronesian peoples into Maritime Southeast Asia from the island of Taiwan.
 Indonesian, which originated from Malay, is a member of the Austronesian family of languages, which includes languages from Southeast Asia, the Pacific Ocean and Madagascar, with a smaller number in continental Asia.
-It has a degree of mutual intelligibility with the Malaysian standard of Malay, which is officially known there as bahasa Malaysia, despite the numerous lexical differences.
+The formal register has a high degree of mutual intelligibility with the Malaysian standard of Malay, which is officially known there as bahasa Malaysia, despite the numerous lexical differences.
 However, vernacular varieties spoken in Indonesia and Malaysia share limited intelligibility, which is evidenced by the fact that Malaysians have difficulties understanding Indonesian sinetron (soap opera) aired on Malaysia TV stations, and vice versa.

 Malagasy, a geographic outlier spoken in Madagascar in the Indian Ocean; the Philippines national language, Filipino; Formosan in Taiwan's aboriginal population; and the native Māori language of New Zealand are also members of this language family.
 Although each language of the family is mutually unintelligible, their similarities are rather striking.
 Many roots have come virtually unchanged from their common ancestor, Proto-Austronesian language.
 There are many cognates found in the languages' words for kinship, health, body parts and common animals.
 Numbers, especially, show remarkable similarities.

-There are more than 700 local languages in Indonesian islands, such as Javanese, Sundanese, etc. While, Malay as the source of Indonesian is mother tongue of ethnic Malay who lives along east coast of Sumatra, in Riau Archipelago, south and west coast of Kalimantan (Borneo).
+There are more than 700 local languages in Indonesian islands, such as Javanese, Sundanese, etc. While Malay as the source of Indonesian is the mother tongue of ethnic Malay who lives along the east coast of Sumatra, in the Riau Archipelago, and on the south and west coast of Kalimantan (Borneo).
 There are several areas, such as Jakarta, Manado, Lesser Sunda islands, and Mollucas which has Malay-based trade languages.
-Thus, a large proportion of Indonesian, at least, use two language daily, those are Indonesian and local languages.
+Thus, a large proportion of Indonesians use at least two languages daily, including Indonesian and local languages.
 When two languages are used by the same people in this way, they are likely to influence each other.